 Define Visitor Segment You Want to Target

 You can define specific visitor groups to track in this test using different conditions such as geographical location, user device, and other user behaviors.
-When you enable a view for a specific audience segment, VWO will record the click pattern of the specified group and plot it on the report.
+When you enable a view for a specific audience segment, VWO will only include these segmented users in the campaign.
 To learn more about defining audience segments, click here.

 - To use a default VWO segment, select the visitor segment you want to target using the Segment Gallery option.

 - To create your own custom segment, select the Custom option to define conditions for a segment.
 To know more about creating custom segments, click here.